JennyLynnFletcher/Adafruit_TB6612_DC_Motor_Driver/README.md

 # Adafruit TB6612 DC Motor Driver

-A small Python library for running a DC motor using the Adafruit TB6612 motor driver
+A small Python library for running a DC motor using the Adafruit TB6612 motor driver with a Raspberry Pi

 # Getting Started
 ## Requirements